Digital Logic with

 Next, construct an implementation of this truth table using only two-input NOR gates.
 Confirm that the truth table is identical using the Logic Convertor of EWB.

-(For the NOR gate assembly, focus on the zeroes rather than the ones in the Karnaugh mapping, as suggested in E9.1 in the textbook.
+(For the NOR gate assembly, focus on the zeroes rather than the ones in the Karnaugh mapping.
 Also, do not forget about DeMorgan's theorems!)

 (I have found a combination of five multiple-input gates that will do this.
 Can you construct one with fewer gates?)